About

 Local Community Networks encourage community engagement and development; they are about listening, sharing and local partnership working.
 They look to improve outcomes for residents.
-They provide the strong connection between Somerset Council, our residents, businesses, and partners.
+They provide the strong connection between us (Somerset Council), our residents, businesses, and partners.
 They are the voice of local communities.
-There will be 18 Local Community Networks covering every corner of the new Somerset Councill area.
+There are 18 Local Community Networks covering the Somerset Council area.

 What is the purpose of Local Community Networks?

-• The elected Somerset Council Councillors representing the electoral divisions covered by the LCN
+- The elected Somerset Council Councillors representing the electoral divisions covered by the Local Community Networks

-• An elected representative from each City, Town or Parish Council within the area covered by the LCN
+- An elected representative from each City, Town or Parish Council within the area covered by the Local Community Networks

 Some of the core membership will be determined locally by each Local Community Network.